 Using insect viruses to combat the Asian citrus psyllid

-Article written by Elizabeth Grafton-Cardwell, Peggy G. Lemaux, & Lukasz Stelinski.
+Article written by Bryce Falk, Elizabeth Grafton-Cardwell, Peggy G. Lemaux, & Lukasz Stelinski.

 Click here to download PDF

 Insects have viruses just like people have viruses.
 In fact, viruses are the most abundant microbes on our planet.
 Most viruses are discovered only when they cause disease in their hosts.
 An example is the human immunodeficiency virus (HIV), the pathogen that causes AIDS.
 This virus is not new, but has existed for thousands of years in its natural host, most likely non-human primates, where it did not cause disease.
 It remained undiscovered until it shifted to humans and caused disease.
-Bryce Falk’s research is focused on finding and identifying viruses in the Asian citrus psyllid, Diaphorina citri.
-These viruses, or genetically altered versions of them, could be potential tools to combat the Asian citrus psyllid to limit spread of the bacterium that causes huanglongbing (HLB) disease of citrus.
+Bryce Falk’s research is focused on finding and identifying viruses in the Asian citrus psyllid (Diaphorina citri; D. citri).
+These viruses, or genetically altered versions of them, could be potential tools to combat the Asian citrus psyllid to limit spread of the bacterium (Candidatus Liberibacter asiaticus; CLas) that causes huanglongbing (HLB) disease of citrus.

 Who is working on the Project?

-Bryce Falk, Professor of Plant Pathology at UC Davis, and his laboratory are surveying for the viruses, developing insect cell culture lines to grow the viruses, and determining if they could be used to reduce psyllid populations.
-This work is done within the UC Davis biosafety 3P Contained Research Facility (crf.ucdavis.edu) where they maintain two populations of the Asian citrus psyllid, one of which is virus-free and one of which has a virus which does not appear to be disease-causing.
-They maintain the viruses on cell cultures made up of other insects, such as fruit flies, moths or plant insects.
+Bryce Falk, Professor of Plant Pathology at UC Davis, and his laboratory are studying the viruses, developing insect cell culture lines to grow the viruses, and determining if they could be used to reduce psyllid populations or negatively impact psyllid transmission of CLas.
+This work is done within the UC Davis biosafety 3P Contained Research Facility (crf.ucdavis.edu) where they maintain four populations of the Asian citrus psyllid collected from various parts of the world.
+They maintain the viruses on cell cultures made up of other insects, such as fruit flies, moths or plant insects, and in D. citri.